Butte website progress update - 20 June 2019

-We thought it useful to keep everybody in touch re where we are re the website.
+Its the 20 June 2019, so we thought it useful to take 5 minutes to let everybody know where we are re the website.

+At its simplest all the sections are now live and working well.
 Please take a couple of minutes, have a look and have a play about.
-We hope you like what you see, its getting there.
 This was a brand new site starting from scratch so it really has been stage by stage, bit by bit.
-Initial feedback has been good which is nice.
+Initial feedback has been good which of course is nice.

-As before we are delighted that the Be an Associate section is now up and running.
-The PayPal buttons for associate memberships and donations have been tested and appear to be working perfectly.
-I should not have said that, you know what will happen now!
-The previous section to go live was the Events section.
+As before we are please that the Be an Associate section is now up and running.
+The PayPal buttons for associate memberships and donations have been tested and working perfectly.
+Big thanks to those who have joined as an associate or have donated.
+If people do not like using PayPal, the Associations bank account details are now shown also so monies can be transferred

 The News section is the main channel for keeping folk up to date re the Butte.
 The details published here will be dynamic, real time and updated frequently.